CIP-13 v2

 Storage layout

-Within the 0x01 Runner Registry system actor (see §9 of the whitepaper for system actor addresses):
+Within the0x01 Runner Registry system actor (see §9 of the whitepaper for system actor addresses):

 DelegationDelegatorSummary caches the per-(runner, delegator) counts and totals required by O(1) precondition checks:

-The summary is maintained alongside DelegationTotals on every mutation (Delegate, Increase, Undelegate, Claim, slashing).
+DelegationTotals on every mutation (Delegate, Increase, Undelegate, Claim, slashing).
 When it would otherwise be zero/empty, the summary key is deleted to bound storage. active_tranche_count is the sole authoritative counter used to enforce MAX_ACTIVE_TRANCHES_PER_DELEGATOR in preconditions (§3.3); no instruction needs to iterate delegation_delegator_index to determine the count.

 Active-delegator counts (at the runner level) are tracked in DelegationTotals: a delegator is counted once in delegator_count so long as delegation_delegator_summary.active_tranche_count > 0.